 They are famed as the 14th wedding anniversary flower and the 25th wedding anniversary flower.

 Celebrate Mother’s Day by giving your mom attractive and exotic orchid flowers.
 Unlike typical flower bouquets, a small pot of orchids not only displays blooms longer, but the plant itself also lasts several seasons with the right care.

 When choosing which orchid to get, opt for a deep pink or purple variety as these colors signify respect, admiration, and elegance.
 One example of a deep pink orchid is the Spotted Leonard Prince variety.
 Vanda orchids have a fair share of purple-colored flowers that are perfect for loving mothers.

 Orchids as a Birthday Gift

 Let your friends or family know how much you care by giving them orchids as the perfect birthday gift.
 Undecided as to which color and kind?
 Your best bet is a yellow orchid that symbolizes friendship.
-Oncidium orchid, or commonly known as dancing ladies orchid, is one type that produces amazing yellow blooms.
+Oncidium orchid, commonly known as Dancing Ladies orchid, is one type that produces amazing yellow blooms.

 Other species also have yellow varieties, such as Cattleyas, Cymbidiums, Dendrobiums, Oncidiums, and Phalaenopsis.